-How to Get Closer to God in Our Busy Life
+How to Get Closer to God Spiritually: 3 Ways of Practice

 First, withdraw our hearts from outside people, events, and things, often quiet ourselves before God and commune with Him.